-- §2 Students who have not paid 50 euros by 31 October will be notified that their registration cannot be processed.
-From this point, they will be considered as never having been a student. - Students will be notified through their university email address, and information will be provided on appeal procedures (Chapter X). - §3 Other than in cases of force majeure, if students have not paid the entire amount of the registration fees before 1 February, 19 they will be notified that they no longer have access to learning activities nor exams and that they may not be assessed nor benefit from any postponement or assessment of credits.

-Students continue to be considered as being registered for a course for the academic year and their year is counted in their academic records as a failed year.
-All registration fees remain due.

-Students will be notified through their university email address, and information will be provided on appeal procedures (Chapter X).
+- §2.
+Students who have not paid 50 euros or their entire matriculation fees if they owe less than 50 euros by 31 October, will be notified that their matriculation cannot be processed.
+From this point, they will be considered as never having been a student. - Students will be notified through their university email address, and information will be provided on appeal procedures (Chapter X). - §3.
+Other than in cases of force majeure, if students have not paid the entire amount of the registration fees before 1 February, 12 they will be notified that they no longer have access to learning activities nor exams and that they may not be assessed nor benefit from any postponement or assessment of credits. - Students continue to be considered as being registered for a course for the academic year and their year is counted in their academic records as a failed year.
+All registration fees remain due. - Students will be notified through their university email address, and information will be provided on appeal procedures (Chapter X). - §4.
+Students who have submitted an application to the Directorate of Student Allowances and Loans (D.A.P.E.) of the Wallonia-Brussels Federation benefit from a provisional grant rate.
+The University is directly informed by the D.A.P.E. of the application's progress.
+In case of refusal by the D.A.P.E., the student has a period of 30 days from the date of the decision of refusal to pay the registration fees.